The Woks of Life Family Cooking Competition! - The Woks of Life

 Oyster Sauce Baked Chicken Wings & Drums: Our cousin Cathy literally picked the first recipe she found on the day of, which happened to be these wings.
 Luckily, she made a huge pan of drumsticks to feed the crowd.
 The substitution was just as good as the original.

-Steamed Pork Buns (Baozi): We’re not sure who made these (Brianna, Jorge’s daughter), but they were a bold choice for this competitive forum with a tricky wrapper and a tricky filling.
+Steamed Pork Buns (Baozi): We’re not sure who made these (we think Brianna, cousin Jorge’s daughter), but they were a bold choice for this competitive forum with a tricky wrapper and a tricky filling.

 Carrot Cake: Our favorite carrot cake recipe ever is on the blog, but my dad’s oldest sister, Wai Chee, couldn’t resist modifying it with her own adjustments, including carrot puree in addition to shredded carrots.
 It turned out just like a deliciously moist bakery carrot cake!